MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 ---------

 This LLAPI allows to use the External Resource Loader.
-When installed, the External Resource Loader is notified when the MicroEJ Core Engine is not able to find a resource (an image, a file etc.) in the resources area linked with the MicroEJ Core Engine.
+When installed, the External Resource Loader is notified when the Core Engine is not able to find a resource (an image, a file etc.) in the resources area linked with the Core Engine.

-When a resource is not available, the MicroEJ Core Engine invokes the External Resource Loader in order to load an unknown resource.
+When a resource is not available, the Core Engine invokes the External Resource Loader in order to load an unknown resource.
 The External Resource Loader uses the LLAPI EXT_RES to let the BSP loads or not the expected resource.
 The implementation has to be able to load